fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-we can use the `Either` data type to provide `Right[Person]` instances
+We can use the `Either` data type to provide `Right[Person]` instances and
-and protect invalid instances from propagating:
+protect invalid instances from propagating:

 {lang="text"}
 ~~~~~~~~